mercadopago/devsite-docs/guides/checkout-api-v2/integration-via-cardform.en.md

 >
 > Important
 >
-> In addition to the options available in this documentation, it is also possible to integrate **card payments** using the **CardPayment Brick** in **React Js**.
+> In addition to the options available in this documentation, it is also possible to integrate **card payments** using the **CardPayment Brick**.
 Check [Default rendering](/developers/en/docs/checkout-bricks/card-payment-brick/default-rendering#editor_2) documentation of CardPayment for more details.

 Check below the diagram that illustrates the card payment process using the Card Form.